semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

     # yaml-language-server: $schema=https://json.schemastore.org/semgrep.json

-The drawback to this method is that you would have to do this for each YAML rule file.
+The drawback to this method is that it must be done independently for each YAML rule file.

 #### Associating a schema to a glob pattern via `yaml.schemas`